pabitra-kumar/chat-app/chat-app-client-v2-main/readme.md

 # Realtime Chat App with MERN stack (Frontend)

 ### Introduction
 This repo consists of the **Frontend** part of a Realtime Chat Application built with the MERN stack.
-I built it when I was trying to learn React and the stack for the first time.
+I built it when I was submitting a Assignment.
-You can find the backend repo [here](https://github.com/tsengm6h6/chat-app-server).
+Before running going to client side, [check here](https://github.com/pabitra-kumar/chat-app/tree/main/chat-app-server-main) to setup for the server

 ### Feature
 - JWT Authentication